 Example 1.
-You take your 3-year-old child to a nursery school that provides lunch and educational activities as a part of its preschool child-care service.
-You can count the total cost in figuring the credit.
+You take your 3-year-old child to a nursery school that provides lunch and a few educational activities as a part of its preschool child-care service.
+You can count the total cost when you figure the credit.

 Example 2.
 Your 5-year-old child goes to kindergarten in the morning.
 In the afternoon, she attends an after-school day care program at the same school.
-Your total cost for sending her to the school is \$3,000, of which \$1,800 is for the after-school program.
+Your total cost for sending her to the school is \$3,000, of which \$1,800 is for the after-school day care program.
 Only the \$1,800 qualifies for figuring the credit.

 Example 3.
 You place your 10-year-old child in a boarding school so you can work full time.
 Only the part of the boarding school expense that is for the care of your child is a work-related expense.
+You can count that part of the expense in figuring your credit if it can be separated from the cost of education.
 You cannot count any part of the amount you pay the school for your child's education.